Ju99ernaut/grapesjs-component-code-editor/README.md

 [DEMO](https://codepen.io/ju99ernaut/pen/RwaqwPQ)

->Recommended to use [grapesje-parser-postcss](https://github.com/artf/grapesjs-parser-postcss) with this plugin to avoid issues with `styles` as the default parser is inconsistent and will add a lot of extra rules to your css, more explained [here](https://grapesjs.com/docs/guides/Custom-CSS-parser.html#cssom-results-are-inconsistent)
+>Recommended-use [grapesje-parser-postcss](https://github.com/artf/grapesjs-parser-postcss) with this plugin to avoid issues with `styles` as the default parser is inconsistent and will add a lot of extra rules to your css, more explained [here](https://grapesjs.com/docs/guides/Custom-CSS-parser.html#cssom-results-are-inconsistent)

 | Chrome Result | PostCSS Result |
 |--------|---------|